 Lastly, when a vehicle has been immobilized the vehicle’s registration discloses the order therefore a police officer will know a vehicle is subject to immobilization if he checks the vehicle registration which will happen every time he pulls a vehicle over and can form the legal basis of a stop if the officer discovers the vehicle is being driven in violation of an immobilization order.

 The vehicle immobilization statute can be tough to understand.
-For questions and/or interpretation contact the Law Office of Barton Morris for free advice regarding vehicle immobilization over the phone.
+For questions and/or interpretation contact the Law Office of Barton Morris for advice regarding vehicle immobilization.

 Not only does Barton Morris have extensive experience, he also engages in continuing legal education to provide the highest quality legal services.
 Barton has received specialized scientific training through the American Chemical Society.
 He attended the prestigious Trial Lawyers College and serves on its Alumni Association Board of Directors.
 Barton Morris is also a board member of several distinguished legal associations including the Michigan Association of OWI Attorneys, and the DUI Defense Lawyer’s Association Justice Foundation.
 He is also an active member of the National Association of Criminal Defense Attorneys and has also graduated from their National Criminal Defense Trial College in Macon, Georgia.

 Barton Morris was chosen as a Top Lawyer of Metro Detroit for 2012, 2013, 2014, 2019 and 2020 for DUI/DWI and criminal defense by DBusiness Magazine and Hour Magazine.
 Barton Morris was also chosen as a Super Lawyer in Criminal Defense for 2014-2020 and Barton Morris is the only Lawyer in Michigan designated by the American Chemical Society as a “Forensic Lawyer-Scientist”